 Along with optical, dental and physio there may be complementary treatments included in your cash plan.
 This could be anything from an aromatherapy massage for stress, cosmetic tooth whitening or a medical pedicure.
 If yours includes these, and it's something you usually pay out for, make sure you're using the cash plan instead.

-On top of this you'd also get £130 towards 'physiotherapy, chiropody, osteopathy, acupuncture and homoeopathy' and you could use this for a medical pedicure.
+On top of this you'd also get £125 towards 'physiotherapy, chiropractic, osteopathy, acupuncture and homoeopathy'.

 When you sign up to a cash plan you'll be given an allowance of money per policy year to claim back to pay for your routine healthcare costs.
 This is a 'use it or lose it' policy so at the end you won't be able to access it anymore.

 Therefore it's important to take note of when the policy comes to an end so you can make sure you've used up all the cash available.
 If it ends in June, for example, check your existing cash allowance in April and if you've still got money to claim on dental, for example, book an appointment and claim back the cash.